andrewzah/com.andrewzah/src/content/_index.md

 although I dabble in many hobbies.

 ## Notable Posts
-[How I acquired the Korean Digital Nomad Visa](/posts/korean-digital-nomad-visa/): A detailed summary of all the steps I took to aquire this visa, as well as some tips for those looking to apply.
+[How I acquired the Korean Digital Nomad Visa](/posts/korean-digital-nomad-visa/): A detailed summary of all the steps I took to acquire this visa, as well as some tips for those looking to apply.

 [Korean Food & Cooking Vocabulary Reference](/posts/korean-cooking-eating-vocabulary-reference/):
 A vocabulary collection, all organized on a single page for ease of reference.